Tips and recommendations

 EIZO_FlexScan_Wirtschaftlichkeit_Sideshot_36020_sRGB_3000x2000.jpg

-Flicker free: for the sake of the eyes
+Flicker-free: for the sake of your eyes

 More image, less reflection